 That was not all.
 Microsoft also revealed at the same time it had partnered with the mighty Ubisoft to use its Azure Cloud blockchain technology for the French company’s own in-house royalties distribution.
 So not only was Microsoft already using the blockchain to handle its in-house finances for Xbox, but it was being leveraged by third-parties to handle their royalty distribution.

 (For example, think of how every dollar that comes in to Ubisoft from Microsoft for Just Dance needs to be sliced up and send out by Ubisoft to all the music labels, sub-contractors and so forth.)

 It’s clear that Microsoft has embraced the power of blockchain, and cryptocurrency, as a means of handling its financial back end.
 Smart contracts are a smart choice.
 It’s a good thing for gamers, too, as a closed, non-speculative environment for a cryptocurrency means a faster, cheaper and more secure transaction space.
-Which is exactly what you want and need if you are going to take your entire product into the world of cloud streaming as is planned with Xbox Scarlett Cloud.
+Which is exactly what you want and need if you are going to take your entire product into the world of cloud streaming as is happening with xCloud.
 A world where traditional FIAT currency is redundant.